DaNnY-0324/AI-Chat-Service/README.md

 - **Project Name**: `AI Chat Services`
 - **Project Description**: Explained as an AI-powered chat service with user authentication and profile management.
 - **Key Features**: Real-time AI chat, user authentication, profile management, and responsive design.

-This `README.md` should provide a clear and comprehensive overview of your `AI Chat Services` project.